SharePoint/sp-dev-docs/docs/schema/contextactivated-element-in-contexteventhandlers-solutionmanifestdeclarativeexte.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The **DOCS-LESSTHANContextActivatedDOCS-GREATERTHAN** element enables you to execute a specified action when a context becomes active.
+The **ContextActivated** element enables you to execute a specified action when a context becomes active.

 **Namespace**: http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest/DeclarativeExtensions